JPTS2/SAD2XS/tests/conversion/elements/README.md

 ### `test_sol.py` note

-The former solenoid optics known failure is resolved.
-The original diagnosis (SAD's GEO exit transforms computed at runtime during `COD`/`CALC`, not statically derivable) turned out not to be the cause for this
-test: the actual mismatch was that SAD reports coupled `betx`/`bety`/`alfx`/ `alfy` in the Edwards-Teng (decoupled normal-mode) convention, while Xsuite's `twiss4d`/`twiss6d` report the mode-1/mode-2 (Mais-Ripken eigenmode) components separately — real, physically meaningful quantities in their own right, just a different convention.
-A solenoid genuinely couples the two modes, so the two conventions disagree there (confirmed via an independent analytic re-derivation of the exact solenoid transfer matrix, not just a converter-side assumption). `_sol_xsuite_optics_values()` now computes Edwards-Teng values via `tests/support/coupled_optics.py`; for rotational (solenoid) coupling these coincide numerically with the previously used projected sums (`betx1+betx2`, ...), but Edwards-Teng is the convention that also holds for skew-quad coupling, where the projected sums do not match SAD.
-The full convention map is locked in by `tests/conversion/test_coupled_twiss_convention.py`; see `docs/sad-behaviour.md` for the general explanation and `docs/sad-helpers.md` for the worked usage example.
+The former solenoid optics known failure is resolved: it was a twiss- parametrisation mismatch (SAD reports Edwards-Teng, Xsuite's plain twiss reports Mais-Ripken mode projections), not a GEO-exit-transform bug — `_sol_xsuite_optics_values()` now computes Edwards-Teng values via `tests/support/coupled_optics.py`, locked in by `tests/conversion/test_coupled_twiss_convention.py`.
+See `docs/sad-behaviour.md` for the full convention explanation and `docs/sad-helpers.md` for the worked usage example.

 Adding `zeta` to the tracking/twiss comparisons here (see the `Coverage` section above) surfaced a genuine converter bug in